KB-Developpement/kb_pro_cli/README.md

 git push origin v0.1.0
 ```

-GoReleaser builds linux and darwin binaries (amd64 + arm64), creates a GitHub release, and publishes the checksums file used by `install.sh`.
+GoReleaser builds linux and darwin binaries (amd64 + arm64), creates a GitHub release with a `checksums.txt` file, and makes the binaries available to `install.sh` and `kb update`.